Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-recalling that the lower bound of $\beta_j(j-1/2) $ is increasing for the last inequality (recall indeed that we assumed that $\beta_j \in\left( \frac{2j-2}{2j-1},1 \right]$).
+recalling that the lower bound of $\beta_j(j-1/2) $ is increasing for the last inequality (recall indeed that we assumed that $\beta_j \in\left( \frac{2j-2}{2j-1},1 \right]$), up to modification of $C,\bar C$ in the previous inequalities.
 We now want to choose the threshold $\rho_{i,k} $ in order to match the integrability condition in \eqref{strong_RES_CALIBRATION_BETA_I}.
 This amounts to write:

 Since this condition should hold for any $\beta_i \in \left(\frac{2i-2}{2i-1},1\right]$ and since the parameter $\eta \in (0,1)$ is small (see \A{${\mathbf H}_{\eta} $}) we have $\beta_i(i-1/2)\wedge (1+\eta)(i-3/2) = (1+\eta)(i-3/2)$.
 The above condition rewrites: